gevo222/project-management/README.md

 # Features
 * Hosted on AWS EC2 at http://ec2-13-58-111-61.us-east-2.compute.amazonaws.com:8080
-* Includes a PostgreSQL database.
+* Includes a PostgreSQL database
 * Includes a REST API that is documented by Swagger.io
-* Includes a Docker file for containerization and a separate database, hosted with AWS RDS, that can be utilized from docker containers.
+* Includes a Docker file for containerization and a separate database, hosted with AWS RDS, that can be utilized from docker containers
-* Unit tested with JUnit.
+* Unit tested with JUnit
-* Utilizes different Spring profiles for development, production, and testing.
+* Utilizes different Spring profiles for development, production, and testing
-* An H2 Database for quick testing.
+* An H2 Database for quick testing
-* Includes tables and charts to view employee and project data.
+* Includes tables and charts to view employee and project data

 # What I Learned
 * Full Stack java development